lyli1013/DARTnet/README.md

 A: Pass `--molformer-ckpt-path` pointing to the MoLFormer pretrained weights.

 **Q: Cannot find Python for the MolTran environment?**
-A: Confirm `MolTran_CUDA11` is installed, or set the correct name with `--molformer-env`.
-See path search logic in `preprocessing/extract_embeddings.py`.
+A: For the example `dataset_HCV/` run you can skip MolTran if `*_emb.pt` files are present.
+Install / set `--molformer-env` only when regenerating embeddings for new data.
+See `preprocessing/extract_embeddings.py`.

 **Q: Out of GPU memory?**
 A: Try a smaller `--batch-size` (e.g. 16).
 Embedding extraction also depends on MoLFormer model size.